-There's nothing worse than wanting to watch one of the best movies about music but all you can find is the same old films.
+It can be incredibly frustrating when you want to watch a film about music but can only find the same old titles.
 There are so many "decent" music movies out there that the great ones can get lost in all of the noise.

-So what we're doing here is giving you the top 10, then five runner's up if you've seen all the best ones, and then we quickly reel off a bunch of honorable mentions.
+So we're presenting you with the top 10, six runners-up, and a bunch of honorable mentions.
 You'll undoubtedly find something new to watch here.

-But what we aren't going to do is list any of the best music documentaries or best musicals.
-We have separate lists for those.
+But don't expect to find any of the best music documentaries or best musicals; we have separate lists for those.
 This is specifically for the best movies about music that contain real actors and storylines.
 Let's do this...

 #10 - The Doors

 The Doors was directed by Oliver Stone and released in 1991 to mixed reviews.
-As time has gone by, those critics are probably regretting those silly opinions.
-I still remember the scene where the synthesizer player can't relax on the beach until he has a breakthrough on the melody he'd been wracking his brain over.
+As time has gone by, those critics who panned the film are probably regretting doing so.
+I still remember the scene in which keyboardist Ray Manzarek can't relax on the beach until he has a breakthrough on the melody he'd been racking his brain over.
 That's how it is for me.
 All work and no play!

 Brian De Palma, William Friedkin, and Martin Scorsese all toyed with the idea of making this film, but the band strictly wanted Oliver Stone to do it after seeing his success with Platoon.
-It ended up going through nearly a decade of development hell while courting huge actors to play Morrison.
+It would endure nearly a decade of development hell while huge actors were courted to play Morrison.
 Val Kilmer ended up being the perfect choice.

-Trivia Facts: The bandmates and family of Jim Morrison were unhappy with the film, saying it's depiction of him was inaccurate and damaging.
-It only made $34 million globally but costed $38 million.
-It's since broken even now that it's a cult film with a huge following.
-If you pay attention you'll notice Billy Idol in a role.
+Trivia: The bandmates and family of Jim Morrison were unhappy with the film, saying its depiction of him was inaccurate and damaging.
+It only made $34 million globally but cost $38 million.
+It's since broken even, now that it's a cult film with a huge following.
+If you pay attention you'll notice Billy Idol makes an appearance.